We're happy to introduce you to our all-volunteer group of workers and vision-keepers:

 Thea Weiss Hayes– Managing Director and Resource Development

 Thea has spent 40 years in environmental stewardship and the non-profit world.
 A botanical researcher who attended North Carolina State University and Yale Forestry, she also developed curriculum with OSU’s Sea Grant Extension and collaborated with scientists worldwide through Willamette Water 2100, Oregon Invasive Species Council, and the Colorado State Mountain Sentinels program.
 Thea’s developed resources and written successful grant proposals with Portland School Foundation, Portland METRO, Donors Choose, National Gardening Association, OHSU Teacher Institute for the Experience of Science, and Multnomah County Take the Time student grant program.
-She is currently focusing on her family, bee-centric gardening and her work for pollinators, as well as for the Portland Heritage Tree Committee, Oregon Alpha Delta Kappa and family matters.
+She is currently focusing on beekeeping & bee-centric gardening and her work for pollinators, as well as for the Portland Heritage Tree Committee, Oregon Alpha Delta Kappa and family matters.

 Pixie LaPlante– Master Gardener, Educator